xebialabs/xl-deploy-kubernetes-helm-chart/README.md

 ```bash
 helm install xld-production xl-deploy-kubernetes-helm-chart
 ```
-The [Parameters](#parameters) section lists the parameters that can be configured during installation.

 ## Access XL-Deploy Dashboard
-NodePort service is exposed externally on the available worker nodes and can be seen by running below command
+NodePort service is exposed externally on the available k8s worker nodes and can be seen by running below command
 ```bash
 kubectl get service
 ```
-You can access xldeploy UI from an outside cluster with NodeIP:NodePort/xl-deploy/ The path should be unique across the kubernetes cluster.(Ex "/xl-deploy/")
+You can access xl-deploy UI from an outside cluster with [http://NodeIP:NodePort/xl-deploy/](http://NodeIP:NodePort/xl-deploy/)
+The path should be unique across the kubernetes cluster.(Ex "/xl-deploy/")
-## Uninstalling the Chart
+## Uninstalling the XL-Deploy Helm Chart
 To uninstall/delete the `xld-production` deployment:
 ```bash
 helm delete xld-production
 ```
-The command removes all the Kubernetes components but PV and PVC's associated with the chart is not removed.
+The command removes all the Kubernetes components but PV and PVC's associated with the chart are not removed.
-To delete the PVC's associated with `xld-production`:
+To delete the PVC's associated with `xld-production` execute below command:
 ```bash
 kubectl delete pvc -l release=xld-production
 ```
 > **Note**: Deleting the PVC's will delete all data.
 Please be cautious before doing it.

 ## Parameters
-For deployment of Helm Chart on Production environment, all parameters need to be looked very carefully.
-However, for deployment of Helm Chart on test environment, only few values of parameters need to be added and it deploys chart with all default values.
-The values for the parameters which need to be added are as follows:
+For deployment on Production environment, all parameters need to be configured as per users requirement and k8s setup which is under use.
+However, for deployment on test environment, most of the default values will be sufficient.
+The following two parameters are required to be configured and rest of parameters may remain as default
-*xldLicense*: License for XL-Deploy in base64 format *Persistence.StorageClass*: Storage Class to be defined, NFS for OnPremise and EFS for AWS EKS The following tables lists the configurable parameters of the XL-Deploy chart and their default values.
+- *xldLicense*: License for XL-Deploy in base64 format
+- *Persistence.StorageClass*: Storage Class to be defined, Network File System (NFS) for OnPremise and Elastic File System (EFS) for AWS Elastic Kubernetes Service(EKS)

+The following tables lists the configurable parameters of the XL-Deploy chart and their default values.
 Parameter                                          |Description                                                                                                                                                          |Default
 ---------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------